PlasmaFlare/plasma-baba-mods/readme.md

 # Plasma's mods - Baba Is You

-**Current compatable Baba Is You version: 438C on PC**
+**Current compatable Baba Is You versions: 451D on PC**

-This is a merged collection of all of my Baba mods I made so far.y.
+This is a merged collection of all of my Baba mods I made so far.

-**Note:** in the future I'll add more mods directly to this modpack rather than making a github page for each of them.
-But since the below mods are pretty big I'll keep the old github pages open in case anyone wants to download them seperately.

 Total list of mods (Click on one to get a *stylized* description of each mod)
 - [Arrow Properties Plus/Turning Text](docs/arrow_properties_plus.md)